dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 Ultimately, the only long living environment should be the one used for the Live Production service.
 Beyond that, an environment should exist for a specific short term purpose and once that purpose has expired, the environment should be destroyed.

 Therefore the pre-cursor to improving the pipeline, is defining a single truth of what an 'Environment' is.
-This is covered in more detail [here] (infrastructure#aws-target-infrastructure)
+This is covered in more detail [here] (../infrastructure#aws-target-infrastructure)

 Once defined, that definition needs to be delivered into Production.
 Only at that point can the benefits of Continuous Delivery be realised.
 This means there are two problems to solve.